Ontario’s towing task force: consultation and research

 - regulatory changes to address reasonable fees

 - regulatory changes to allow for fair open market competition and profitable industry for small and independent operators

 - raising industry standards while not creating unnecessary burdens

 - providing clear lines of authority, enforcement responsibilities, and resourcing

 - collaborating with industry to define elements of the licensing requirements

 From December 11, 2020, to January 15, 2021, more than 1,400 people shared their experiences and challenges with the towing industry.
-This feedback will help inform the development of a provincial oversight model that will increase safety, outline protections for customers, improve towing industry standards and consider tougher penalties for violators.
+This feedback helped inform the development of a provincial oversight model that will increase safety, outline protections for customers, improve towing industry standards and consider tougher penalties for violators.